gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/Working-with-Custom-API-Path-gij-self-managed.md

     The current user will be limited to the projects it's explicitly owned.

 ### 5\.
-List projects from within a Group
+List projects from within a group

     `/api/v4/groups/5245789/projects<br>/api/v4/groups/BigBrassBand/projects`

-    Returns the list of repositories within a GitLab Group (or GitLab Subgroup).
+    Returns the list of repositories within a GitLab group (or GitLab subgroup).

     In the above examples, you can use the **Group id** or your **Group** **name** as query parameter.

 ### 6\.
-List projects from the specified sub-group
+List projects from the specified subgroup

     `/api/v4/groups/5245789/projects?include_subgroups=true
     /api/v4/groups/GitKraken/projects?include_subgroups=true